 You can hover over the auto-compounding icon to view the current percentage of rewards set to auto-compound.

-If you check your MetaMask account, you will see that your balance has decreased by the amount of tokens staked (plus gas fees).
-Please note that it could take a couple of minutes for MetaMask to reflect any changes to the free balance.
+If you check your EVM wallet account, you will see that your balance has decreased by the amount of tokens staked (plus gas fees).
+Please note that it could take a couple of minutes for your wallet to reflect any changes to the free balance.

 How to Make Changes to the Auto-Compounded Percentage

 If at any time you want to change the percentage of rewards set to auto-compound, you can easily do so by clicking on the auto-compounding icon.